The Chi: Production

 On January 30, 2018, Showtime renewed the series for a second season which premiered on April 7, 2019.
 On April 30, 2019, Showtime renewed the series for a third season which premiered on June 21, 2020.
-On May 20, 2019, it was announced that Jason Mitchell would not be returning to the show for season 3 because of "misconduct allegations".
-His character was killed off in the season 3 premiere.
+On May 20, 2019, it was announced that Jason Mitchell would not be returning to the show for the third season because of "misconduct allegations".
+His character was killed off in the latter season's premiere.
 On September 8, 2020, Showtime renewed the series for a fourth season which premiered on May 23, 2021.
 In March 2021, production on the series was paused due to a positive COVID-19 test.
 On August 2, 2021, after the conclusion of the fourth season, it was announced that the series was renewed for a fifth season.
 The fifth season premiered on June 24, 2022.
-On August 18, 2022, the series was renewed for season six before the conclusion of season five.
-On May 8, 2024, Paramount+ With Showtime renewed the series for a seventh season that wrapped production on early October 2024.
-The seventh season premiered on Paramount+ With Showtime on May 16, 2025, before making its air debut two days later on Showtime.
+On August 18, 2022, the series was renewed for a sixth season before the conclusion of the fifth season.
+On May 8, 2024, Paramount+ with Showtime renewed the series for a seventh season that wrapped production on early October 2024.
+The seventh season premiered on Paramount+ for subscribers of the Paramount+ with Showtime plan on May 16, 2025, before making its air debut two days later on Showtime.
 On May 29, 2025, the series was renewed for an eighth season.
-On October 1, 2025, it was reported that the eight season is going to be the final season.
+On October 1, 2025, it was reported that the eighth season is going to be the final season.
+Production on the eighth season started in January 2026.
+The eighth and final season premiered on May 22, 2026 on Paramount+.